Muhammadirees/MERN-Clone/README.md

 # React Clone Apps Collection

 Welcome to my React clone apps collection!
-This repository contains a collection of clone applications developed using the React, vite, tailwindcss, create-react-app and many more .
+This repository contains a collection of clone applications developed using React, vite, tailwindcss, Bootstrap, Material UI, shadcn , create-react-app, and many more.

 ## Clones Included